Adobe Creek Loop Trail at Palo Alto Baylands

-With over 1900 acres of protected bayside marshland, The Palo Alto Baylands Adobe Creek trail is a destination for birdwatchers and families.
+With over 1900 acres of protected bayside marshland, The Palo Alto Baylands Adobe Creek loop trail is a destination for birdwatchers and families.
 This flat, 7-mile path begins at the Lucy Evans Baylands Nature Interpretive Center and loops around the Palo Alto Baylands salt marshes and mud flats.
 If you want a shorter stroll, opt for the 2.7-mile Byxbee Hills and Mayfield Slough walk.

 As a stop-over for many migrating birds, the bird watching in the Palo Alto Baylands is stunning!
 The scenery in The Baylands tidal marsh changes with the tides, and the various sloughs and flood control basins create separate zones for a variety of birds to enjoy.
 A good portion of the Palo Alto Baylands Adobe Creek Trail runs between two sloughs, giving hikers opportunities for bird watching on both sides of the trail.
 On one side of the trail you might see hundreds of ducks happily swimming and quacking up a storm in the slow moving water, while on the opposite side of the trail Sand Pipers daintily prod the mud flats with their beak.